atre/it-for-kids/docs/README.md

 - Instant feedback and help during lessons
 - Get your hardware kit via mail

-## OPTIONAL: Basic IT with parents
+## OPTIONAL: IT Basics with parents

 > A bit deeper into IT as an industry